kyletau67/Croatian-Kuna/README.md

 multiplayer feature involving screen clearing mechanisms to clear the screen and setting a timer for each user.

+In the game,
-	In order to run our program, run the Woo.java file.
-Then the game begins.
-Starting off, you will have two cards in your hand and 3 cards on the table.
-After looking at what type of hand you will be able to make, you would have to type into the terminal your next move: Check or Bet.
+you will have two cards in your hand and 3 cards on the table.
+After looking at what type of hand you will be able to make, you would have to type into the terminal your next move: Check, Raise, or Fold.
 If you bet, you will then have to input the amount of money you want to bet which cannot be larger than what you have in your balance.
 After the initial round, another card will be added to the table and you would have 3 options now: Raise, Fold, Call.
 Folding means you concede and the round will end and a new round will start.
 Call simply raise your bet to match the AI's bet.
 If you raise, you would have to type in how much you want to raise the bet to which cannot be lower than the money that's already placed forth.
-This continues until the river is complete and both players reveal their hand, determining who wins and loses.
+Folding causes you to lose any money you have put into the pot, and a new river is dealt out.
+When the river is complete, both players reveal their hand, determining who wins and who loses.
 After that, another round begins and the cycle repeats until you lose all your money.

+# INSTRUCTIONS:
+After importing our files,
+1. In terminal, type ```javac Woo.java```
+2. Type in your name!
+3. Start Playing!